maek95/react-native-memory-game-Java-SpringBoot-animated-character/README.md

 - (Frontend) React Native and Expo Router integration
 - (Backend) Java Spring Boot and an H2 database
-- SVG-based game design with animations
+- SVG-based game design with animations (dynamic color flashes and moving character)
 - Time-based gameplay with penalties for mistakes
 - Difficulty selection for varying challenges